 8. Create a Grand Entrance

 Everyone likes to be a guest at an exciting or innovative event.
 Even if your client wants a basic setup, make sure there is something special and breathtaking about your welcome space.
-Even something as simple as a large backdrop can create the perfect entrance area.
+Even something as simple as a large backdrop or floor graphics can create the perfect entrance area.
 A jaw-dropping welcome is something that guests will remember and talk about.

 9. Create An Exit Strategy